mastercomfig/mastercomfig/README.md

 ## Installation

-[Download ZIP](https://github.com/mastercoms/tf2cfg/archive/master.zip), open `tf2cfg-master` and extract
-the `mastercoms` folder to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).
+[Download ZIP](https://github.com/mastercoms/tf2cfg/archive/master.zip), open the `tf2cfg` folder and extract the `mastercoms` folder to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).

 To get to the `TF2_FOLDER`, right click Team Fortress 2 in your library, click